-Applicants should assume that Article 1 of the Uniform Commercial Code as amended in 2001 and Article 2 as amended in 1999 are in effect.
-Applicants should assume that the 2003 proposed amendments to Article 2 have not been adopted.
-Approximately 60 percent of the Contracts questions for each MBE will be based on categories I, VII, and VIII, and approximately 40 percent will be based on the remaining categories, II, III, IV, V, VI, IX, and X. Approximately 25 percent of the Contracts questions for each MBE will be based on provisions of the Uniform Commercial Code, Articles 1 and 2.
+Examinees are to assume that Articles 1 and 2 of the Uniform Commercial Code have been adopted and are applicable when appropriate.
+Examinees should assume that the 2001 revision to Article 1 has been adopted, but that the 2003 proposed amendments to Article 2 have not been adopted.
+Approximately 60 percent of the Contracts questions for each MBE will be based on categories I, VII, and VIII, and approximately 40 percent will be based on the remaining categories, II, III, IV, V, VI, IX and X. Approximately 25 percent of the Contracts questions for each MBE will be based on provisions of the Uniform Commercial Code, Articles 1 and 2.